 Are you a gamer or a video game freak?
 If answered yes, you would definitely be familiar with augmented reality and virtual reality which are very soon going to change the entertainment industry.
 But if you thought that entertainment is the only industry where VR and AR are making intrusion, you’re mistaken.
-There are many other industries which have already adapted VR and AR in order to increase their performance and get the best of both worlds.
+There are many other industries that have already adapted VR and AR in order to increase their performance and get the best of both worlds.

-But amidst all this, it seems that Internet of Things is gradually fading in terms of priority.
-People and companies are all more interested on AR and VR rather than IoT and this is becoming a concern among most trend analysts.
+But amidst all this, it seems that the Internet of Things is gradually fading in terms of priority.
+People and companies are all more interested in AR and VR rather than IoT and this is becoming a concern among most trend analysts.
 Nevertheless, this article will tell you about the different industries that are going to welcome AR and VR.

 #1: The Education industry

 There are several methods that all levels of education can utilize and they’re already using both augmented and virtual reality.
 Google announced in 2015, Expeditions which was a VR platform built for classrooms in many schools.
 Students could use Cardboard to go for guided tours to their favorite places of interest like Spain, Barcelona, and all other inaccessible places.
 In higher education, VR opened a learning center for medical students which had different tools including a table for dissection.
 They could wear 3D glasses and cut the parts of the human body with the help of a stylus.

 We are aware of the fact that Virtual Reality has already been in use for many years now in the healthcare industry.
 There is a VR experience named Snow World which assists burn victims deal with the extremely tough rehabilitation process and wound care by distracting them into a snowy environment where penguins throw snowballs at each other.
 In one more case, VR could help with phantom limb pain or the pain which is experienced by amputees and which usually originates in the limb which is cut off.